brassica-collective/handbook/content/handbook/Interim_processes/assembly_facilitation.md

   open: true
 ---

+Lessons from decentralised organising emphaise the value of cultivating processes that are both clear and flexible.

+For our initial assemblies, there are some key elements (in addition to standard meeting processes) we hope to cultivate: an opening circle, time for Crews to report their updates to the broader collective, discussion of any upcoming decisions, an opportunity to form/join/leave crews, an activity to help us practice relating well together, and a closing circle.

-The following is an example of an assembly process to use as templates for structuring our assemblies.
-These are intended to provide us we a clear structure that helps us each take turns facilitating assemblies.
-We can add to this with more examples as we go and build on the structure as we co-create our agreements and processes.
+The following are two examples of ways of structuring these elements.
+These are intended to be adapted as we can us each take turns facilitating assemblies and, as we co-create our agreements and processes, as can also can adjust these and add more examples.

 ### Example 1:
  * Acknowledgement of Country
  * Opening circle
- * Crew report-backs
+ * Crew report-backs & peer Q&A
- * Peer Q&A
+ * Discussion of upcoming decisions on Loomio
  * Rest break
+ * Activities in small groups
+ * Re-formation of crews
+ * Closing circle

+### Example 2:
+ * Acknowledgement of Country
+ * Opening circle
+ * Crew report-backs & peer Q&A
+ * Activities in small groups
+ * Rest break
  * Discussion of upcoming decisions on Loomio
- * Activities in small groups
  * Re-formation of crews
  * Closing circle